-- have clear written lesson plans; - take care when encouraging children to use self-expression, not to overstep personal and professional boundaries: and - be able to justify all curriculum materials and relate these to a clearly identifiable lesson plan.
+- have clear written lesson plans; - take care when encouraging children to use self-expression, not to overstep personal and professional boundaries; and - report any concerns to the Designated Safeguarding Lead about a child's behaviour and attitudes to any sensitive topic being taught.

-- enter or encourage inappropriate discussions which may offend or harm others; - undermine fundamental British Values; - · express any prejudicial views; and - attempt to influence or impose their personal values, attitudes, or beliefs on children.
+- enter or encourage inappropriate discussions which may offend or harm others; - undermine fundamental British Values; - express any prejudicial views; and - attempt to influence or impose their personal values, attitudes, or beliefs on children.